complianceworxs-lifescience/chief-of-staff/replit.md

 **Core Secret**: While other companies use siloed tools or disconnected AI, ComplianceWorxs has built a cohesive, intelligent system that automates the achievement of business goals through orchestrated AI teamwork.

+**NEW: Auto-Remediation Mode Enabled** - The system now provides true autonomy with NO HITL (Human-In-The-Loop) requirements.
+The Chief of Staff automatically detects, classifies, and resolves agent conflicts, errors, and performance issues without human intervention.

 **Strategic Execution Loop**:
 1. **Goal**: Clear, high-level business objectives (e.g., generate $100,000 in revenue, launch new partner tier)
 2. **Orchestrate**: Chief of Staff ingests goals, analyzes real-time agent data, translates into prioritized actionable directives